 Part or chapter Contents Chapter 1, "Administration Quick Reference" A listing of cross-references to help you get to the information you want as fast as possible.
-PART I, "Administration Basics", on page 25 Introduces the Novell exteNd Application Server's three-tiered architecture and outlines the system administrator's tasks.
+Part I, "Administration Basics" Introduces the Novell exteNd Application Server's three-tiered architecture and outlines the system administrator's tasks.
 It also introduces the application server's Server Management Console (SMC), which you will use to perform many administrative tasks.
 Describes the basic hardware configurations for the Novell exteNd Application Server and explains how the server operates in the Web environment.
 Describes configuration settings for data sources and describes the SilverMaster database.
+Part II, "Administering the Server" Provides instructions for common administrative tasks that you will need to perform, including: Running the server, including how to start and stop the server and how to log server activity Setting up Silver Security users and groups Performing common maintenance tasks such as adding databases to the server and managing deployed applications Using Web Server Integration (WSI) modules to integrate your application server with an external Web server Setting up and using security in both the HTTP and HTTPS environments Tuning the application server for optimum performance, including managing connections to clients and connection pools Administering a cluster to provide load balancing and failover Using the Server Administration API to programmatically administer the application server Troubleshooting

-Part or chapter Contents PART II, "Administering the Server", on page 91 Provides instructions for common administrative tasks that you will need to perform, including: Running the server, including how to start and stop the server and how to log server activity Setting up Silver Security users and groups Performing common maintenance tasks such as adding databases to the server and managing deployed applications Using Web Server Integration (WSI) modules to integrate your application server with an external Web server Setting up and using security in both the HTTP and HTTPS environments Tuning the application server for optimum performance, including managing connections to clients and connection pools Administering a cluster to provide load balancing and failover Using the Server Administration API to programmatically administer the application server Troubleshooting PART III, "Appendixes", on page 329 Describes the httpd.props file, which you can use to edit selected server properties.
+Part or chapter Contents Part III, "Appendixes" Describes the httpd.props file, which you can use to edit selected server properties.
 Describes how Simple Network Management Protocol (SNMP) is implemented, and how to run SNMP on your application server.
 Describes the application server's system tables and SilverMaster database URLs.
 Describes the directives and configuration settings for the Web Server Integration (WSI) modules.